Defence Force Members

-We specialise in and have experience in advising Defence Members who have been injured at work.
-As a Defence Member you have an entitlement to compensation if your injury has arisen in the course of your employment (whether that is in Australia or overseas).
+As a Defence Member, you have various entitlements to compensation if your injury has arisen during or because of your service in the defence force (whether that is in Australia or overseas).

 - Lost wages (ie base wage, allowances, penalty payments etc.)